Overtraining is an insidious trap because it goes against our natural instincts.

 Want a workout program and flexible diet plan that will help you build muscle and get strong?
 Download my free no-BS “crash course” now and learn exactly how to build the body of your dreams.

 Fortunately, handling overtraining is very simple.
-Once you stop it, all you need to do is take some time off the gym.
+Once you spot it, all you need to do is take some time off the gym.

 What has always worked for me is a week off weights, with nothing more than a few sessions of light cardio.